moseeh/forum/README.md

 ## Filter

-The forum must include a filtering mechanism to:
+The forum includes a filtering mechanism to:

 - Filter posts by **categories** (like subforums for specific topics).
 - Display posts created by the logged-in user (**created posts**).